AmanSwar/resources/README.md

 # resources
+## ABOUT
-implementation of anything which I find interesting to understand and modify
+Implementation of anything which I find interesting to understand and modify